-Eating dinner the other night with a nice couple, Sharon mentioned how bad things are getting (politically), and Mr. M, our host, replied by saying, “Yes, but they will get better.”
+Eating dinner the other night with a nice couple, Sharon mentioned how bad things are getting in the world, and Mr. M, our host, replied by saying, “Yes, but they will get better.”

-Both of these observations are accurate, and I have to show respect to both, the one for showing a willingness to discuss difficult current events, and the other for having hope.
+Both of these observations are accurate, and I have to show respect to both, the one for showing a willingness to discuss difficult current events, and the other for having optimism.
 It is vitally important to believe that things will get better and to put some focus on better times.
-We cannot make it there otherwise, and we cannot help others make it there.

-At the same time though, and this is where it gets a bit more challenging for the messenger, things are going to get worse before they get better.
-To dismiss this possibility is to minimize our capacity to prepare ourselves or others for troubles to come.
-Exactly how bad things are going to get is hard to say, (it would take a long time as this blog would attest), but to put forth the effort, speculating on how bad it could get, without giving a considerable emphasis on how good things will get, would be an error of short-sightedness.
+At the same time though, and this is where it gets a bit more challenging: things are going to get worse before they get better.
+Exactly how bad things are going to get is hard to say.

-In 15—20—30—or 40 years the world, the remnant, the Meek Generation may be experiencing the Millennial Kingdom (MK).
+Within a relatively short time-span, the remnant, the Meek Generation, may be experiencing the Millennial Kingdom (MK).
 Suffice it to say that it is going to be exceedingly fantastic for all those who can make it there or who are born into it.
-We can hardly begin to imagine how much better that time may be compared to our present day, yet we should not fail to strive to imagine the early years of the MK: for to look forward to that, whether for ourselves or others, ought to be enough to give us a crutch or a walking stick of sorts, without which we might not be able to keep standing through the trouble that will precede it.
+We can hardly begin to imagine how much better that time may be compared to our present day.

-As the current wave of our errant civilization keeps gaining momentum and will continue doing so until it crashes on the rocks, so to speak, and considering that its reward is in this life and not the next, that we not only need to learn how to get out of its way as much as possible but we also need to learn to become more sympathetic to those individuals who are caught up in that wave and who seem to be adding to its momentum, either directly or indirectly, voluntarily or involuntarily.
+As the current wave of our civilization keeps gaining momentum, and will continue doing so until it crashes on the rocks, so to speak, and considering that its reward is in this life and not the next, we need to learn how to get out of its way as much as possible, and we also need to learn to become more sympathetic to those individuals who are caught up in that wave and who seem to be adding to its momentum, either directly or indirectly, voluntarily or involuntarily.

 What we can do is stop judging and we can stop looking forward to God’s wrath.
 Let us look forward to His mercy, for without it who could stand?